cyb3rmik3/mdo-dailyhealthchecks/draft.md

 ---

 ## 🎯 Purpose
-This README serves as a **companion guide** for customers adopting Microsoft Defender for Office 365, outlining:
+This repository serves as a **companion guide** for Microsoft Defender for Office 365 adoption, outlining:
 - A repeatable **daily operational routine**
 - Key areas to monitor
 - Actions that drive **proactive security management**